spsforks/ziglang-zig-wiki/Troubleshooting-Build-Issues.md

 Additionally, you'll need lld's .a and .h files, which aren't installed by Gentoo's lld ebuild, so you'll need to modify your lld ebuild file to not delete them.

+#### Fedora 32+

+Starting with version 32, Fedora will no longer ship individual component libraries in the `clang-libs` package instead requiring users to link against  `libclang-cpp.so`.
+Thus when building on Fedora version 32 or greater you'll need to pass `-DZIG_PREFER_CLANG_CPP_DYLIB=true` to cmake.

 ### Still not working?

 Log on to one of the [[Community]] spaces and ask for help.